 When it’s not in use, the display reverts to clock mode, so it’s useful even when you’re not timing multiple events.
 Two AAA batteries are included.

-Best Carving Knife and Fork Set: JAMIE OLIVER Carving Knife Set
+Best Carving Knife and Fork Set: Wüsthof Classic Two-Piece Hollow Edge Carving Set

-Once the turkey is cooked properly and well rested, it’s time to carve.
-This set makes it easy, with a full-tang stainless steel knife and a fork with long curved prongs that hold the food securely.
+Once the turkey is cooked properly and well-rested, it’s time to carve.
+This set makes carving a turkey easy, with a full-tang stainless steel knife and a fork with long curved prongs that hold the food securely.
 The handles are designed for maximum comfort and easy carving while the chunky bolsters give the utensils good balance and extra weight for easy slicing.

 This is a great pre-Thanksgiving gift for someone cooking the big meal for the first time, and a great replacement set for someone whose knives aren’t holiday-worthy.
-This set is dishwasher safe, but hand washing is recommended.Continue to 13 of 14 below.
+Hand wash only.

 Best Rolling Pin: Farberware Classic Wood Rolling Pin